jraleman/cv/index.md

 `2008`
 __Tournament Winner - Call of Duty 4: Modern Warfare__
-- 🔫 1st place in a regional tornament, expo Atlapa fair 2008
+- 🔫 1st place in a regional tornament, during an Expo 2008 at Atlapa Convention Center.

 _______________________________________________________________________________